aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

 - Always compare your configuration file with the config file from the latest release to validate new or changed parameters or changes in parameter types / formats
 - Upgrades from versions prior to v1.1.4 require dropping the fw AND fwMgr deployments during the upgrade (i.e. simply comment out the fw and fwmgr sections before upgrade). \*\* See below.
 You can redeploy the firewalls using the Accelerator after the upgrade.
 If you miss this step, the perimeter stack will likely fail to rollback and require manual intervention before you can re-run the state machine without the fws and fwmgr configurations.
-- Upgrades to v1.1.5 requires use of the "overrideComparison": true flag as we are changing file formats and cannot compare to previous config file versions.
+- Upgrades to v1.1.5 and above from v1.1.4 and below:
+  - requires use of the "overrideComparison": true flag as we are changing file formats and cannot compare to previous config file versions.
 Use extra caution, as we are not blocking breaking changes to the configuration file once this parameter is set.
+  - High probability of a State Machine failure due to a 1hr step timeout limitation.
+No easy fix available.
+Simply rerun the State Machine.
+We are reversing something from the v1.1.4 release which is extremely time consuming.

 \*\* If you have customized the FW configuration, make sure you have backed up the FW configs before upgrade.
 If you want your fw customizations automatically redeployed, simply add them into the appropriate firewall-example.txt configuration file.